Elevate08/davidspencer.xyz/content/posts/building-custom-docker-image-with-github-actions.md

 Before we conclude this journey, let's recap.

-We have created a simple Hello World! webpage, accessed this via an nginx container.
+We have created a simple Hello World! webpage, accessed this via a nginx container.
 We then built our own local image for testing.
 We have just finished preparing our repo and our workflow.
 Next we will make a small change to our repo, tag the commit and push to master.